Daniel-1232/NicheDiv/README.md

 ## 2. Extract environmental data and generate background points

 Use `extract.env.and.background()` to extract environmental values for occurrence records and generate background points within the accessible area.
+Optional custom rasters can be supplied as GeoTIFF files.

 ```r
 #### Extract environmental data ################################################